-The ATMP recommends a City-wide parkland provision standard of 2.0 ha for every 1,000 persons.
-The final location and size of the proposed neighbourhood parks shown on Attachments 2 and 3 will be reviewed in consideration of the ATMP at the Scoped Block Plan and Draft Plan of Subdivision application stages.
+Parkland Dedication requirements as outlined in the ATMP recommends a City-wide provision standard of 2.0 ha of parkland for every 1,000 persons.
+The final location and size of the proposed park shown on Attachments 2 and 3 will be reviewed in consideration of the ATMP at the Scoped Block Plan and Draft Plan of Subdivision application stages.

 The Pedestrian and Bicycle Master Plan 2007 and 2012 update identifies a multi-use recreational trail adjacent to Regional Road 27.
 The Development Concept includes a 24 m wide landscape buffer adjacent to Regional Road 27 with a multi-use recreational trail, as shown on Attachment 3.
-The proposed 24 m wide buffer is consistent with previous buffer policies in OPA 601 (Section 4.7.3), and will contribute to maintaining the character of the area.
+The proposed 24 m wide buffer is consistent with buffer policies in OPA 601 (Section 4.7.3).